apache/opennlp/opennlp-core/opennlp-runtime/dev/README-hunspell-dictionaries.md

 CharSequence stem = stemmer.stem("workers");
 ```

+What `stem` evaluates to is decided by the dictionary you loaded, and this project ships no dictionary data, so no result is claimed here for `en_US`.
+What is verified is the flow above: `HunspellStemmerFactoryTest#testEndToEndUsageFromFiles` runs exactly these calls against a project-authored `.aff`/`.dic` pair written to disk, in which `work` carries the agentive `-er` rule and its continuation class for the plural `-s`, and asserts that `stemmer.stem("workers")` returns `work`.

 The dictionary is immutable and safe to share between threads; the factory hands out a fresh stemmer per call, so each thread takes its own from `newStemmer()`.
 A dictionary that declares a non-UTF-8 encoding through the `SET` directive in its `.aff` file is decoded accordingly; nothing needs converting beforehand.

 ## What the engine supports

-Supported affix features: `PFX` and `SFX` rules with strip strings, character-class conditions, cross-product combination of one prefix with one suffix, twofold suffixes through continuation classes, `FLAG` modes `char`, `long`, and `num`, and the `SET` encoding declaration.
+Supported affix features: `PFX` and `SFX` rules with strip strings, character-class conditions, cross-product combination of one prefix with one suffix, twofold suffixes through continuation classes, `FLAG` modes `char`, `UTF-8`, `long`, and `num`, and the `SET` encoding declaration.
 Compounding and conversion tables are not interpreted; rules that use them simply do not fire, so unsupported analyses are missed rather than invented.
 A malformed `.aff` file fails loudly at load time with the offending line number in the message.